 If we focus on outcomes without investing in relationships, there is a good chance that we will fail.
 Building trust and relationships is a key component of effective collaboration.

-The philosophy of BridgeBuilders is that building bridges starts with a conversation and we want to encourage these conversations, especially between current and future leaders.
+The philosophy of BridgeBuilders is that building bridges starts with a conversation; we want to encourage this at all levels and especially between current and future leaders.

 Where and when did BridgeBuilders start?

 The idea for the project was born in June 2018, when a group of doctors after a national conference in the Gold Coast, Queensland, decided that it was time to step up efforts to overcome the divisions and silos within healthcare and build more bridges.

 Who are behind BridgeBuilders?

 Admins are Edwin Kruys and Jaspreet Saini.
 Dr Ashlea Broomfield is co-host of the BridgeBuilders podcast.
 BridgeBuilders is supported by a group of healthcare professionals, most of whom have posted on the BridgeBuilders blog.